ArminTamzarian/node-calendar/README.md

 Error indicating a weekday index specified outside of the expected range (0-6 ~ Mon-Sun).

 * `message` - (String) Optional custom error message.

+## Properties

+### calendar.day_name

+An array that represents the days of the week in the current locale.

+### calendar.day_abbr

+An array that represents the abbreviated days of the week in the current locale.

+### calendar.month_name

+An array that represents the months of the year in the current locale.
+This follows normal convention of January being month number 1, so it has a length of 13 and `month_name[0]` is the empty string.

+### calendar.month_abbr

+An array that represents the abbreviated months of the year in the current locale.
+This follows normal convention of January being month number 1, so it has a length of 13 and `month_abbr[0]` is the empty string.

 ## Constants